Disability and mental health support

 - Cover you for the duration of your studies

 You are in complete control of what information we share, and who we share it with.
-We won’t share anything unless and until you have signed the Consent to Share Agreement.
+We won’t share anything unless and until you have signed our Consent to Share Agreement.
+This will normally be completed in your initial appointment with a Disability or Mental Health Advisor.

-In some circumstances, choosing not to share your disability may limit the adjustments we can make.
+In some circumstances, choosing not to share your disability may limit the adjustments we can make or people we can speak to.
 Our teams will guide and advise you throughout this process.

 When we might need to share your information